-This weekend, the new drama Sully dominated at the box office.
-The film, which was directed by Clint Eastwood and stars Tom Hanks, showcases the heroics of Captain Chesley Burnett “Sully” Sullenberger.
+This weekend, what is ed the new drama Sully dominated at the box office.
+The film, this web which was directed by Clint Eastwood and stars Tom Hanks, showcases the heroics of Captain Chesley Burnett “Sully” Sullenberger.

 In early 2009, Sullenberger was piloting a plane over the Hudson River when a group of birds collided with the engines.
 The aircraft was nearly disabled but the captain — working alongside his co-pilot — saved the day.
 The duo saved all 155 lives on board by making an emergency water landing on the Hudson.
 The film captures his heroic actions — which were criticized after the fact by bureaucrats and government officials — and shows that this seemingly everyday man became a hero when people needed him.